Selamawit926/FitPal/README.md

 2. Install the dependencies

 ```

-Clone the repository to your local machine.
-Install the required dependencies using npm install.
+Install the required dependencies using -- npm install.
 Create a .env file based on the .env.example file and set the required environment variables.
 Start the server using npm start.
 ```